AOEpeople/aoe_technology_radar/README.md

 ### Step 7: Deploy your radar

 The build artifact is a static site and can be hosted on any web server.
-You can use our demo [`.github/workflows/main.yml`](.github/workflows/main.yml) to host your radar on [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/what-is-github-pages).
+Make sure the `basePath` equals the desired folder on your server.
+If you plan to host your radar on [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/what-is-github-pages), you can copy our GitHub workflow [`.github/workflows/main.yml`](.github/workflows/main.yml).

 ## Advanced styling with `custom.css`